niccdias/markdown-cv/index.md

 ## Invited Talks
+`2024` "Correcting the Illusion of Incompetence: `Just' Preferences as a Fairer Standard of Citizen Competence."
+Midwestern Political Science Association Conference.

+"Distributive Justice Principles Broadly Structure the Mass Public's Policy Preferences."
+Midwestern Political Science Association Conference.

+`2023` "The Currency of Distributive Justice in Real-World Policy Discussions."
+PPE Society Seventh Annual Meeting.

+"Fair Judgments of Principled Preferences: How Distributive Justice Influences Citizens' Policy Preferences."
+Talk for the Aarhus University Political Behavior section.

+"American Partisans Vastly Underestimate the Diversity of Other Partisans’ Attitudes."
+Nordic Workshop on Political Behavior.

+"Americans Misperceive the Diversity, Not the Extremity, of Partisans' Attitudes."
+American Political Science Association Conference.

+"Why the Mass Public Values Each Other's Policy Preferences."
+Junior Americanist Workshop.

+"Americans Misperceive the Diversity, Not the Extremity, of Partisans' Attitudes."
+Midwestern Political Science Association Conference.

 `2022` "Is it Really that Easy?
 Reconsidering 'Easy' and 'Hard' Issues in American Politics."
 American Political Science Association Conference.

 "Speech Norms in Contemporary America: The Realities and Misperceptions of 'Cancel Culture'."
 Aarhus ’22 Conference on Online Hostility and Bystanders.